Remodernised warfare

 There's no doubt that the visuals have received an upgrade, perhaps mostly in the resolution rather than a huge graphical leap.
 While the 3D models have been redone nicely, especially the characters look much better, the sense of this game looking like something between this gen and the last is somewhat present.

-Most areas look significantly improved, others look slightly dated.
+Most areas look significantly improved; others look slightly dated.
 Some even have a more subtle and bland colour scheme than the original, which I found a little disappointing.
 Especially, considering this game originally released amidst the grey, brown and gritty era of last gen.

-As a whole though, the visuals are improved for the far better, albeit some nasty dithering going on with some surfaces even if the textures gave received a huge improvement.
+Overall, the visuals are improved for the far better, albeit some nasty dithering going on with some surfaces even if the textures gave received a huge improvement.
 Environment geometry feels sparse and more clearly rooted in last gen though, this mostly because the game is a pure make-over and doesn't alter anything about the gameplay or level layouts.

 The story manages to hold up incredibly well in singleplayer, just as intense and perfectly paced as it used to be back in 2007.
 Prior to playing I thought the presentation and storytelling wouldn't be as exciting ten year later, but I was wrong.
 The suspense of stopping full out nuclear war between the US and Russian rebels is still very much present and quite frighteningly so.
 The way both the UK and US special forces are presented, with jumps between controlling characters in each of them feels enjoyable and varied.